omdevteam/om/docs_src/documentation_configuration_file.rst

 * **broadcast_ip (str or None):** the hostname or ip address where the monitor broadcasts data to external programs.
-If the value of this parameter is *None*, the ip address is autodetected.
+If the value of this parameter is *None*, the ip address is auto-detected.
 This is usually fine.
-An ip address or ahostname needs usually to be manually specified only in exceptional cases (e.g: multiple network interfaces on the same machine).
+An ip address or a hostname needs usually to be manually specified only in exceptional cases (e.g: multiple network interfaces on the same machine).
 Example: '127.0.0.1'